Medication-Assisted Treatment For Opioid Use Disorders

 Other Benefits Of Medication-Assisted Treatment

-Some Medication-Assisted Treatment Programs, such as Methadone Treatment programs, provide support to individuals by offering education, resources, referrals, and access to various support groups.
+Some MAT programs, such as methadone treatment programs, provide support to individuals by offering education, resources, referrals, and access to various support groups.
 This additional support helps the recovering addict find healthy alternatives to negative environmental issues, such as housing, financial, employment, education, medical, social, or legal difficulties.
 Having this kind of support is not only beneficial for the recovering addict but also their families and loved ones.

 Risks Of Medication-Assisted Treatment